Azure/azureml-examples/best-practices/largescale-deep-learning/Training/Elastic Training/README.md

 - Time: 2.37 hours
 - Elastic Training enabled

-> NOTE: Low-Priority nodes allow you to use excess unutilized capacity for azure machine learning jobs.
+Low-Priority nodes allow you to use excess unutilized capacity for azure machine learning jobs.
 See [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-optimize-cost?view=azureml-api-2) for more information on low-priority nodes.

 ### Cost